mviereck/x11docker/README.md

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")

-#pulseaudio sound support
- x11docker supports pulseaudio sound over tcp.
-For this to use, pulseaudio needs to be installed on host and in docker image.

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
  The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package \"mesa-utils\" in your image.

- Usage of host GPU / hardware acceleration is experimental/beta.
+ Usage of immediate GPU hardware acceleration for OpenGL/GLX with option --gpu is experimental/beta.
 You may encounter some bugs.
-For example, Xfce desktop will run fine using software rendering, but will have broken window decorations with hardware rendering.
+For example, Xfce desktop will run fine using software rendering, but can have broken window decorations with hardware rendering.

- Another issue is GPU acceleration does not work over tcp from within docker, so as a fallback sharing unix socket is used instead.
+ Mediate GPU hardware acceleration for OpenGL / GLX with option --virtualgl is possible with VirtualGL (http://www.virtualgl.org).
+Other than option --gpu, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
+Use only with full trustet applications and images.
+Needs VirtualGL to be installed on host.

+#Pulseaudio sound support
+ x11docker supports pulseaudio sound over tcp.
+For this to use, pulseaudio needs to be installed on host and in docker image.

 #Dependencies